 “No,” she said.
 She didn’t care.
 Even though I was putting out the effort and still not getting a good grade, she wouldn’t help me.

-Mrs. Hack had no eyebrows and always put a ton of make-up on.
+Mrs. Hack had no eyebrows and always put on a ton of make-up.
 She wasn’t old, just older, probably in her 50s.
 She was married, but nobody knew anything about her family.
 She had wacko hair, short, and messy.
-Her clothes were funky and she hunched over a little when she walked because she was so tall.
+Her clothes were no-style funky and she hunched over a little when she walked because she was so tall.
 She wore flats and weird dresses with stockings.

-She had an accent, like she was English, but she wasn’t from England.
+She had an accent, like she was English, but she wasn’t even from England.

 I had a Spanish class, too.
 There were twenty-five of us in it.
 Our teacher was a Spanish lady with a Ph.D.
 Her name was Mrs. Puga.
-She had been to a billion Spanish countries.
+She had been to every Spanish country in the world.

 “Ola, chicos, how are you all?” was the first thing she said on the first day of school.